oracle/weblogic-remote-console/hugo/2.0/content/userguide/advanced-settings.md

 When changing network timeout settings, the primary impact will be the response time for Console threads, while the browser will show no data when a timeout occurs.
 Examples of where timeouts may happen include requests where WebLogic experiences longer initialization or execution times such as for runtime monitoring actions of servers.

-## Disable host name verification in the connections to the WebLogic domain {id="hostname"}
+## Disable host name verification in the connections to the WebLogic Server domain {id="hostname"}
-When using WebLogic demo trust to connect to the WebLogic domain, you may need to disable host name verification.
+When using WebLogic demo trust to connect to the WebLogic Server domain, you may need to disable host name verification.
 Disabling host name verification causes the Remote Console to skip the verification check of ensuring that the host name in the URL to which a connection is made matches the host name in the digital certificate that the server sends back as part of the SSL connection.

 {{% notice note %}}
 We do not recommend using the demo certificates or turning off host name verification in production environments.